rashedafridi/GPG-key-creation-guide/create-GPG-key-on-windows.md

 sub   cv25519 2024-07-10 [E]
 ```

-* to check you keys thpe this command
+* to check you keys type this command
 ```bash
 gpg --list-secret-keys --keyid-format=long
 ```